KakkoiDev/xai-chat/README.md

 ## Todo

-- [ ] Add a button to copy the chat history to clipboard
-- [ ] Add a button to download the chat history as a markdown file
-- [ ] Add a button to upload a markdown file to continue the chat
 - [ ] Abort request
 - [x] Use marked to format user and system messages (make new line with only 1 `\n`)
 - [x] make input a div with `contenteditable` attribute with [Ctrl+Shift] to create a new line